PowerUP leadership – PowerUP inventive teamwork and active support – PowerUP your career

-Strengthen executive presence and pitch prep – so you get funded, get traction and get ahead to achieve your career and bizdev goals
+Strengthen your presence and pitch – pitch prep for high-stakes business presentations to your board, investors or strategic partners – so you get funded, get traction and get ahead to achieve your career and bizdev goals

 Build your Individual Development Plan (IDP) – so there’s win/win/win alignment between your career ambitions and your enterprise’s Innovation Leadership needs, based on a leadership assessment and a market/culture scan

-Mobilize your team – with fun vivid invigorating simulations, skill practice and workshops to lift Inventive Thinking with a pragmatic “call to action”
+Mobilize cross-functional and diverse teams – with fun vivid invigorating simulations, skill practice and workshops to lift Inventive Teamwork and Active Support with an inspiring JumpStart + a practical “call to action”

 Sharpen due diligence – so you can make better investment decisions and organization development decisions – when you match high-potential talent to high-impact bizdev and technical assignments